 Started in 2007 by internet sketch comedy group LoadingReadyRun, Desert Bus for Hope combines video games and tedium to benefit charity.

-Growing from a "lightly planned" event broadcast from a living room to a professionally organized fundraiser, it takes more than 15 people to plan the event and another 10 dedicated volunteers to keep the whole thing running when it starts.
+What started as an improptu event broadcast from a living room is now a professionally organized fundraiser; it takes more than 15 people to plan the event and another 45 dedicated volunteers to keep the whole thing running once it starts.

 We play it for as long as donations come in.
-In order to keep things interesting for our viewers we have live and silent auctions, celebrity guests and a lot of silliness.
+In order to keep things interesting for our viewers we have live and silent auctions, giveaways and contests, celebrity guests and a lot of silliness.

 In 2007 we were mystified that we could raise over $22,000 in a week.
-Every year since, we grow more and more baffled by your generosity.
+Every year since, we grow more and more dumbfounded by your generosity.

 We here at Desert Bus are really willing to suffer for the children.
 Rather than set an arbitrary cut-off point for our fundraiser, the length of the Desert Bus marathon is solely determined by the donations we receive, which means the more you donate, the longer we play.